rl-project-dor-yuval/robomaze/API-spec.md

     - different cameras (tracking camera, static drone from above...)
     - different combinations of the above

-In each step, the user can access the observations space and set the R^8 vector controlling the joint motors.
+In each step, the user can access the chosen observations space and set the R^8 vector controlling the joint motors.

 ??? should the actions be always a R^8 continuous vector? should we define another discrete actions system for algorithms like DQN or should it be done by the agent? ???